 Both calculators give observed quantities which, for ΛCDM, are corrected to include the large effects of galactic evolution.
 However other effects are difficult to disentangle from an analysis based on the ΛCDM model.

-Interpreting observations with the ΛCDM model, it is easy to understand why, "compared to typical galaxies at later times, [young galaxies in the first billion years of cosmic time] show more extreme emission-line properties, higher star formation rates, lower masses, and smaller sizes."
+Interpreting observations with the ΛCDM model one concludes: "compared to typical galaxies at later times, [young galaxies in the first billion years of cosmic time] show more extreme emission-line properties, higher star formation rates, lower masses, and smaller sizes."
 [Ref.]
-In a static universe, galaxies are farther away and appear to have a blackbody spectrum with an excess brightness.
+In a static universe, galaxies are farther away and their stars appear to have a blackbody spectrum with an excess brightness.